BettercareHealth/bettercare/intrapartum-care/test-6.md

 	*	Two hours
 	*	Four hours
 	*	Eight hours
-13. Pethidine and hydroxyzine (Aterax) or promethazine (Phenegan) should only be given if:
+13. Pethidine and hydroxyzine (Aterax) or promethazine (Phenergan) should only be given if:
 	*	The cervical dilatation is 4 cm or less in a multigravid patient.
 	*	The patient is unlikely to deliver in the next four to six hours.
 	*	The intramuscular route is used.